-Living Trusts From $750 for Single Persons and $950 for Couples
+Living Trusts From $995 for Single Persons and $1,395 for Couples

 A living trust serves as a wonderful insulating layer of privacy.
 It will keep your estate out of the court system.
 It saves the fees that would be charged by the probate court.
-These fees are saved to be passed on to your selected beneficiaries.
+These fees are avoided to be passed on to your selected beneficiaries.

 Too many people make the mistake of believing that merely having a will is enough to avoid probate.
 This is a trap for the unwary.
 In California, the mere value of assets exceeding $150,000 is enough to trigger probate.
 Probate is an expensive result.

 Only a living trust can provide you with a feeling of security.
-You can rest comfortably knowing that your wealth will pass to your beneficiaries.
+You can rest comfortably, knowing that your wealth will pass to your beneficiaries.

-We have a low price guarantee, simply stated: If you present us with a signed written quote for attorney fees for the same package of trust documents from another California law firm for a better price, we will beat that price by $100.
+We have a low price guarantee.
+Simply stated: If you present us with a signed written quote for attorney fees for the same package of trust documents from another California law firm for a better price, we will beat that price by $100.